popskraft/kingpin/docs/rules.md

 > Card Data Note
 >
-> Single source of truth for all cards is `config/cards.csv` file.
-The `docs/cards.csv` file has been removed and is no longer used.
+> Single source of truth for all cards is `config/cards.csv` (English headers).
+Use `Clan` for clan assignment; legacy terms like “Caste” are no longer used.

 ### 1.1 Game Zones
 - **Player Board**: 6 slots for cards in play (face up)